Converting cassette tape recordings (or LP records, the process is the same) to CDs or MP3s is neither quick nor easy.

 iTunes can be used for this too.
 It is not renowned as a particularly good MP3 encoder but it it has an easy user interface, is ubiquitous & is freeware.
 If you have not already done so, drag the folder containing the tracks as WAV files from Windows Explorer to the left pane of iTunes.
 It will be shown as a play list.

-Go to options in iTunes and set the 'import' method to MP3 with the settings you like (currently I'm using 196 Kbps with default values, VBR on, 'Joint Stereo' off).
+Go to options in iTunes and set the 'import' method to MP3 with the settings you like.
+I used 196 kbps with default values, VBR on and 'Joint Stereo' off.
+The 196 kbps was more than was needed for equivalent quality of very clear recordings but recordings from tape typically have additional noise and that consumes bandwidth in the encoding leaving less for the wanted sounds.
+The "joint stereo" being turned off, despite considerably increasing bandwidth requirements, was because I was not certain that it was not "intensity joint stereo" which essentially means converting to mono at lower frequencies.
+If it meant "mid/side joint stereo" then that causes no extra losses (it stores left & right channels as average & difference instead of completely separately) yet reduces bandwidth so that is good to enable (note added 2020: Audacity's "joint stereo" is mid/side joint stereo).
 Also set the 'iTunes folder' to where you want the MP3s to be saved when created (once created you can drag them to wherever you like).
 If you already use iTunes for CD to MP3 conversions then you have have already done these steps.

 The conversion is easy, just select the tracks in the right hand pane of iTunes that you want to convert to MP3, right-click on them and select 'Convert to MP3' on the resulting menu.
 Done.